thephpleague/csv/docs/9.0/converter/json.md

     ->withoutHexQuot();
 ```

-<p class="message-notice">Because we are converting one record at a time, the class always uses <code>JSON_THROW_ON_ERROR</code>
+<p class="message-notice">The class always uses the <code>JSON_THROW_ON_ERROR</code> to enable stop the collection
-to stop the collection conversion.
-As such adding or removing the flag using the methods describe here before will
+conversion in case of an error.
+That's why adding or removing the flag using the methods will have no effect on its
-have no effect on its usage, the flag is <strong>ALWAYS</strong> set.</p>
+usage, the flag is <strong>ALWAYS</strong> set.</p>

-At any given time you can check which flags is being used via the `JsonConverter::useFlags` method.
-As for the other method
+To quickly check which flags is being used, calle the `JsonConverter::useFlags` method.
+As for the other methods
 a more expressive way exists.

 ```php